REST API Endpoints

 Test & Preview Response

-Once you configured your Endpoint, you can then click preview the full Endpoint URL and click the Test button to test the request.
+Once you configured your Endpoint, you can then click preview the full Endpoint URL and click the Test button to test the request before saving.

-If the request is successful, the response will be displayed.
+When the request is successful, the response will be displayed and you can finish by clicking the Save button.
 If the server returns a response with an error the status code and message will be displayed.

 2086